tindandelion/rust-bittorrent-client/_posts/2025-07-30-implement-request-pipeline.md

 -- Receive: 0 ms
 - Downloaded piece 1: 498 ms
 ```

-That increased the download speed even more, but the delay is still there, only now it's every 20th request.
+Ok, that again increased the download speed, but the delay is still there, only now it's every 20th request.
+My guess is that longer request queues should improve the download speed even more.

 I've played with different values for the queue length for a while and finally settled on the value of **150**.
-It looks like with that value we don't see 500 ms delays anymore, whereas bigger values didn't affect the download speed.
+It looks like with that value we don't see 500 ms delays anymore and we reach the maximum download speed, because the bigger values I tried didn't affect the download speed at all.

 With the queue length equal to 150 requests I finally managed to reach the peak download speed in the local environment: